gederajeg/word_pairs/README.md

 # word_pairs
+## Overview
-R functions to retrieve the occurrences of a pair of words in sentences
+The `word_pairs.R` file contains two R functions to retrieve the occurrences of a pair of words in sentences.
+The currently recommended function to use is `word_pairs()`.